Chris Taylor Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in the league with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Phillies give up the ninth-fewest home runs in baseball (27 total, one per game).
+- The Phillies rank 15th in baseball in home runs surrendered (32 total, 1.1 per game).

-- Walker gets the start for the Phillies, his sixth of the season.
-He is 2-1 with a 4.97 ERA and 23 strikeouts in 25 1/3 innings pitched.
+- Strahm gets the start for the Phillies, his sixth of the season.
+He is 2-2 with a 2.31 ERA and 32 strikeouts in 23 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went four innings, allowing five earned runs while giving up five hits.
+- His most recent appearance came on Thursday against the Seattle Mariners, when the left-hander tossed 5 1/3 scoreless innings while giving up two hits.

-- In five games this season, the 30-year-old has an ERA of 4.97, with 8.2 strikeouts per nine innings.
-Opponents are batting .223 against him.
+- In six games this season, the 31-year-old has an ERA of 2.31, with 12.3 strikeouts per nine innings.
+Opponents are batting just .148 against him.

 © 2023 Data Skrive.
 All rights reserved.